UC College of Nursing Timeline

 The college began offering international community health clinical opportunities to students.
 The first destination was Honduras.

-2002 - Became first nursing program to offer co-op
+2002 - Began offering nursing co-op program

 2002 cont. - Established first Center for Aging with Dignity